listingslab-software/iconduit/README.md

 ## Iconduit

-Iconduit is a clever JavaScript utility developers can use to easily manage complex PWA web asset manifests in one or multiple projects.
+Iconduit is a Node utility which can easily manage complex PWA web asset manifests across multiple projects.

 ### Install & Use